Atlanta has a tree ordinance that outlines all the guidelines on tree removal, trimming, and any other general maintenance.

 No person may it be directly or indirectly, should destroy or remove any tree from the public property or any tree on private property, six inches or more without a permit.
 This is subject to the provisions of the city bylaws.

 Permits to injure, destroy or remove a tree that is for safety silvicultural, landscaping, or any other purpose should be obtained from the city arborist.
 Once the permit is approved, it is posted for inspection on the public site.

 How do I make a tree removal permit application in the city of Atlanta?

-For tree removal application concern on dying, dead, hazardous or diseased trees can be made by mail, fax phone or any other reliable means.
+For tree removal applications concerns about dying, dead, hazardous, or diseased trees can be made by mail, fax phone, or any other reliable means.
 All the applications should include the following: